tymyrddin/purple/source/docs/audits/resilience/cracks.md

 - Explore realistic "what-if" events: supply chain disruption, ransomware outbreak, critical staff absence, regulatory changes
 - Discuss cascading consequences across departments
 - Map recovery pathways and decision points under pressure

+Stress scenarios are not only discussion exercises.
+When the team walks through a ransomware scenario and discovers that the offsite backup is three days behind, or that two of the four named responders are on leave simultaneously, the discovery is behavioural evidence: it confirms that an assumption encoded in the continuity plan does not hold in the current operational environment.
+This is what separates resilience assessment from risk documentation.

 ### 3. Prioritising weak spots (The "Now What")